wflogo.gif (1545 bytes)

 Distinguishing Flag, 5th Armored Division (official design with no SSI tab)

-By 1944, most US Army armored divisions were organized under the flexible "combat command" concept introduced in 1943.
-The previous organization, with two armored regiments (four medium and two light tank battalions) and one armored infantry regiment (three battalions) had proved too large and too tank heavy, though two divisions (2nd and 3rd) remained in this configuration until the end of the war.
+By DS-Day, most US Army armored divisions had been reconfigured under the "light" Table of Organization and Equipment (TOE) introduced in 1943.
+The previous organization, with two armored regiments (four medium and two light tank battalions) and one armored infantry regiment (three battalions) had proved to be too large and too tank heavy, though two armored divisions (2nd and 3rd) remained in this configuration until the end of the war.

 The 1943 armored division contained three tank battalions (each with one light and three medium tank companies), three armored infantry battalions, three self-propelled field artillery battalions, a mechanized cavalry squadron and various support units.
 Regimental headquarters were abolished in favor of two combat command headquarters to which the combat battalions and other division assets could be attached as required.
 These headquarters were designated Combat Command A (CCA) and Combat Command B (CCB).
 In 1944, a small "reserve" combat command headquarters (CCR) was also authorized.
+The personnel for this new headquarters mostly were provided by the HQ elements of redundant tank, armored or tank destroyer groups.
 There were also headquarters units for the division artillery and the division trains (logistical support units).

 Each tank battalion contained 53 M4 Sherman medium tanks (75mm gun) in three companies, 17 M5 Stuart light tanks (37mm gun) in one company, and a support platoon with six Sherman tanks mounting a 105mm howitzer.
 The armored infantry battalions were equipped with the M3 halftrack, each of which could carry a rifle squad.
 The armored field artillery battalions each contained 18 self-propelled 105mm howitzers.
 The mechanized cavalry squadron was equipped with wheeled armored cars, light tanks and halftracks.
 In all, the division contained 10,610 officers and enlisted personnel.